How to improve internal communication

 Before you can create or improve your communication strategies, you have to understand what you are doing right now.
 What does your current communication strategy look like?
 What are your current goals and objectives?

-Perform audits of the communication channels you are using to connect with employees.
-This might include email, chat, memos, town hall meetings, one-on-ones, trainings, presentations, onboarding, and newsletters, as well as collaboration tools or platforms.
+Audit your internal communication process and review the channels you are using to connect with employees.
+This might include email, chat, memos, town hall meetings, one-on-ones, training, presentations, onboarding, and newsletters, as well as collaboration tools or platforms.
 How effective have these methods been?
 What could be improved?

 As you review your strategy, consider what metrics you will use to measure success.
 These could include employee engagement stats, feedback, and employee adoption of communication tools.